hubret/Bed-Cooling-is-Best/hubret/Future V1.md

 I don't think bioactivity is a huge concern, though I want to make it a lot easier to flush out all the water in the system, since over time the distilled water will have dissolved some of the metal inside the loop.
 The radiator and the reservoir are both aluminum, I'm pretty sure the faceplate of the pump is aluminum (the rotor of the pump is plastic), and the barbs are copper.

-Maybe a T joint in the intake port of the pump that can hoo k up to a bottle of water for flushing.
+Maybe a T joint in the intake port of the pump that can hook up to a bottle of water for flushing.